wpmetabox/docs/_docs/validation.md

 `equalTo` | Requires the element to be the same as another one.
 Value must be the ID of another field.
 `remote` | Requests a resource to check the element for validity.
 Value can be URL of the resource to request for server side validation (string) or options to fully customize the request, see [jQuery.ajax](https://api.jquery.com/jQuery.ajax).
 The server side resource is called via jQuery.ajax and gets a key/value pair corresponding to the name of the validated element and its value as a GET parameter.
 The response is evaluated as JSON and must be `true` for valid elements, and can be any `false`, `undefined` or `null` for invalid elements, using the default message; or a string, eg. "That name is already taken, try peter123 instead" to display as the error message.

-For more details about validation rules, please read the [documentation page of jQuery validation plugin](https://jqueryvalidation.org/documentation/).
+For more details about validation rules, please read the [jQuery validation documentation](https://jqueryvalidation.org/documentation/).

 ## Error messages